-Set Up Your VMware Virtual Machine for a Single Remote Server
+Set Up Your VMware Virtual Machine for a Single Cloud Server

-Follow these steps to setup and configure your VM for a remote deployment:
+Follow these steps to set up and configure your VM for a cloud deployment:

 Verify that your system meets the VM requirements.

-Network interface speed 1 Gb NIC Hypervisor VMware ESXi™ 6.5 or later (OVA image) for servers running Cumulus Linux, CentOS, Ubuntu and RedHat operating systems
+Resource Minimum Requirements Processor Four (4) virtual CPUs Memory 8 GB RAM Local disk storage 64 GB Network interface speed 1 Gb NIC Hypervisor VMware ESXi™ 6.5 or later (OVA image) for servers running Cumulus Linux, CentOS, Ubuntu, and RedHat operating systems

 Download the NetQ Platform image.